LoomisLoud/SO-Analysis-Recommender-System/README.md

 to recruiters.
 To do so, we would simply check which existing node is the closest to the artificial one that we create for the chosen features a recruiter is looking for.

-Important, to correctly see the graphs and the map of this notebook, click on this link : https://nbviewer.jupyter.org/github/agpmilli/network-tour-so/blob/master/StackOverflow.ipynb